SalomePlatform/sat/doc/src/usage_of_sat.rst

 Getting started
 ===============

-sat is a Command Line Interface (CLI_) based on python langage.
+SAT is a Command Line Interface (CLI_) based on python language.
-Its purpose is to cover the maintenance and the production of an application which run on several platforms and depend upon a lot of prerequisites.
+Its purpose is to cover the maintenance and the production of an application which has to run on several platforms and depends upon a lot of prerequisites.
-It is most of the time used interactively from a terminal, but there is also a batch mode that can be used for example in automatic procedures (like jenkins jobs). sat is used in command line by invoking after its name a sat option (which is non mandatory), then a command name, followed by the arguments of the command (most of the time the name of an application and command options):
+It is most of the time used interactively from a terminal, but there is also a batch mode that can be used for example in automatic procedures (like jenkins jobs).
+SAT is used in command line by invoking after its name a sat option (which is non mandatory), then a command name, followed by the arguments of the command (most of the time the name of an application and command options):

 .. code-block:: bash